dergoegge/nss-docs/source/nss/nss_developer_tutorial/index.rst

 -  Universal character names are not permitted, as are wide character types (``char16_t`` and ``char32_t``).
 NSS source should only include ASCII text.
-Escape non-printing characters (with ``\x`` if there is no special escape such as , , and ) and avoid defining string literals that use non-ASCII characters.
+Escape non-printing characters (with ``\x`` if there is no special escape such as \\r, \\n, and \\t) and avoid defining string literals that use non-ASCII characters.
 -  One line comments starting with ``//`` are permitted.

 Check with nss-dev@ before using a language feature not already used, if